Anti-state trends find support from India, Afghanistan: Fawad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Speaking in Geo News programme ‘Aaj Shahzeb Khanzada Kay Sath’ on Thursday, the minister said these trends were mainly supported by Afghanistan and India.
+Speaking in Geo News programme ‘Aaj Shahzeb Khanzada Kay Sath’ on Thursday, the minister said these trends were mainly supported in Afghanistan and India.
 He said some accounts did not have much following, but they were used only to start a trend, and remaining task of making them popular was accomplished in India.
 For example, added Fawad Ch, the police took action against TLP in Karachi, a trend ‘Civil war in Karachi’ was run.
-On this trend, thousands of tweets were done from India in only a few hours.
+On this trend, thousands of tweets were done from India in only few hours time.

-Fawad Chaudhry claimed that anyone giving a comment on any trends also becomes part of that trend.
-He said all such comments were made part of the report chart, no matter the tweets were positive or negative.
-He said the map showed that how anti-Pakistan trends

 The information minister told Shahzeb Khanzada that Kashmir was not shown as part of India in the report.
 He said people knew about Patriotism, Geo, and them.
 He said that “you are giving coverage to PTM, and supporting them.
 If anyone’s heart synchronises with the PTM, it was a matter purely between those persons and the PTM”.

-The minister said if any foreign publication violates Pakistan’s laws, it’s the government's right to impose a ban on it.
+The minister said if any foreign publication violates Pakistan’s laws, it’s the government right to impose ban on it.
 He said all international publications running in Pakistan would have to go in accordance with the Pakistani laws.
+He said the government would not allow promotion of any foreign agenda, no matter the media was local or foreign entity.